-The Alexander Archipelago wolf is an island wolf.
-These distinct wolves roam the islands and coastal mainland in the Alexander Archipelago, a network of more than 1,000 islands, glaciated peaks, and deep river valleys in remote southeast Alaska.
+The distinct Alexander Archipelago wolves roam the islands and coastal mainland in the Alexander Archipelago, a network of more than 1,000 islands, glaciated peaks and deep river valleys in remote southeast Alaska.
 This region is also home to the Tongass National Forest, the largest national forest in North America, with some of the largest remaining stands of old-growth, temperate rainforest in the world.
-But the wolves and their rainforest home are under continued threats from industrial logging, road building, overharvest from hunting, and large-scale habitat loss as the U.S. Forest Service continues to plan big timber sales in key wolf habitats.
+But the wolves and their rainforest home are under continued threats from industrial logging, road building, overharvest from hunting and large-scale habitat loss as the U.S. Forest Service continues to plan big timber sales in key wolf habitats.

-The Center has been working to save the Alexander Archipelago wolf since 1996, when we and allies first petitioned to protect the wolf under the Endangered Species Act.
-After we filed suit against the U.S. Fish and Wildlife Service for failing to protect the wolf under the Endangered Species Act.
+The Center has been working to save the Alexander Archipelago wolf since 1996, when we and our allies filed suit against the Fish and Wildlife Service for denying a petition to list the Alexander Archipelago wolf as an endangered species.
 Since then, officials have continued to deny the wolf Endangered Species Act safeguards, relying instead on the inadequate general protections bestowed under broader national forest regulations — so in 2011, with allies, we petitioned again to protect the wolf, the next year suing again after protections were delayed.
 In 2013, we notified the Service that it is two years overdue in deciding whether to initiate an Endangered Species Act status review for southeast Alaska’s Alexander Archipelago wolves.
 In 2015 the Alaska Department of Fish and Game estimated the wolves' population on Prince of Wales Island to number only 89 in fall 2014, down from 221 the prior year — although the number could be as low as 50.
 We will continue to push for protections for Archipelago Alexander wolves.

 Contact: Shaye Wolf